Digital CMC Regulatory Lifecycle Framework

 Overview

-Our Digital CMC Regulatory Lifecycle (DCRL) Framework helps innovators, manufacturers and regulators build shared confidence that digital tools are reliable, transparent, proportionate to risk, and suitable for their intended regulatory or manufacturing use.
+Our Digital CMC Regulatory Lifecycle (DCRL) Framework helps innovators, manufacturers and regulators build confidence that digital tools are reliable, transparent, proportionate to risk, and suitable for regulatory or manufacturing use.

 The framework supports the responsible adoption of digital and AI-enabled tools across pharmaceutical Chemistry, Manufacturing and Controls (CMC), helping accelerate safe, sustainable and efficient medicines development while protecting product quality, patient safety and regulatory trust.